rachartier/tiny-inline-diagnostic.nvim/README.md

 		-- Show the source of the diagnostic. show_source = false,

+		-- Use your defined signs in the diagnostic config table. use_icons_from_diagnostic = true,

 		-- Throttle the update of the diagnostic when moving cursor, in milliseconds.
 		-- You can increase it if you have performance issues.
 		-- Or set it to 0 to have better visuals.